P-atch/WasciiDoc/README.md

 ## Getting started

 - Try out a [demo instance](https://app.wasciidoc.com/) to get discover the project
+  - You will have to login to Github to edit documents
 - Then [setup your own instance using Docker](docs/deploy_with_docker.md)
 - To enable authentication, follow [this guide](docs/setup_oauth.md)